-These Financial Statements have been prepared on an accrual basis as Government has always implicitly supported STC.
+These Financial Statements have been prepared on a going concern basis as Government has always implicitly supported STC.
 The accounting policies have been applied consistently throughout the period.
-The Financial Statements have been prepared in accordance with International Public Sector Accounting Standards (IPSAS).
+The Financial Statements have been prepared in accordance with International Public Sector Accounting Standards (IPSAS) on an accrual basis.
 The measurement base applied is historical cost adjusted for revaluations of assets.